 Female Hockey Day

-Female Hockey Day is a Hockey Alberta initiative aimed at bringing female players, parents, coaches, and supporters together for the development, growth, and celebration of the game.
-Beginning in 2018, Female Hockey Day has made stops in Calgary, Red Deer, Lethbridge, Lloydminster and was held virtually via Zoom in 2021.
+Female Hockey Day in a Hockey Alberta initiative aimed at bringing female players, parents, coaches, officials, managers, and supporters together for the development, growth, and celebration of the game.
+Beginning in 2018, Female Hockey Day has made stops in Fort McMurray, Calgary, Red Deer, Lethbridge, and Lloydminster.

 FEMALE HOCKEY DAY HISTORY >